adambard/learnxinyminutes-docs/scala.html.markdown

   private def sleep(hours: Int) =
     println(s"I'm sleeping for $hours hours")

   // Abstract methods are simply methods with no body.
-If we uncomment the next
+If we uncomment the
-  // line, class Dog would need to be declared abstract
+  // def line below, class Dog would need to be declared abstract like so:
   //   abstract class Dog(...) { ... }
   // def chaseAfter(what: String): String
 }